Last updated on

 Catch a Train at the Sao Bento Station

-We have to talk a little bit more about the architecture of Porto even if just to mention the extraordinary rail station of Sao Bento (pictured below).
-With it’s Azulejo panels, both in the exterior as well as the interior of the building – it’s one of the iconic places in the city and a real spectacle to see.
-So even if you’re not traveling to or from this station, you have to get there even if just to take a picture or two.
+We have to talk a little bit more about Porto’s architecture, even if to mention the extraordinary rail station of Sao Bento (pictured below).
+With its Azulejo panels, both in the exterior and the building’s interior, it’s one of the iconic places in the city and a real spectacle to see.
+Even if you’re not traveling to or from this station, you have to get there even if you take a picture or two.

 Ride the Historical Tram